-6/19/2019 Policy reviewed, no changes to criteria.
+6/19/2019 3/8/2018 Policy reviewed, no changes to criteria.

 3/8/2018 Policy reviewed, no changes to criteria.
+7/2017 Reduced PT requirement from 20 ses

-7/2017 Reduced PT requirement from 20 sessions to 10-12 sessions over 8 weeks, changed improvement scales from significant functional improvement of 80% to significant functional pain relief of 50% measured by a decrease in pain medication and increase in functional ability, changed diagnostic injection criteria from 3 levels to 2 levels, removed significant narrowing of the vertebral canal or spinal instability as a contraindication, added that thoracic region injections are considered experimental, investigational and unproven and removed the requirement for a comprehensive psychosocial assessment.
+Reduced PT requirement from 20 sessions to 10-12 sessions over 8 weeks, changed improvement scales from significant functional improvement of 80% to significant functional pain relief of 50% measured by a decrease in pain medication and increase in functional ability, changed diagnostic injection criteria from 3 levels to 2 levels, removed significant narrowing of the vertebral canal or spinal instability as a contraindication, added that thoracic region injections are considered experimental, investigational and unproven and removed the requirement for a comprehensive psychosocial assessment.
 Changes are based on 2017 ODG Guidelines per AMR review.